WolvesOfWallStreetUFS/.github/profile/README.md

-# Wolfs of Wall Street
+# Wolves of Wall Street

-Wolfs of Wall Street is a small team of computer science students from the University of Free State in South Africa.
+Wolves of Wall Street is a small team of computer science students from the University of Free State in South Africa.
 We are passionate about using technology to build a better future.

 We are always looking for new and innovative ways to use technology to make a positive impact on the world.